Sri Lanka Marine Corps

 Sri Lanka Marine Corps (ශ්රී ලංකා මැරීන් බලකාය) was formed in 2016 under the assistance of the 11th Marine Expeditionary Unit of the United States Marine Corps in November 2016 and received further training from the Commando Regiment of Sri Lanka Army.

 The first group consisting of 164 Marines including six officers and 158 sailors passed out on 27 February 2017 in Naval Base SLNS Barana in Mullikulam in a ceremony attended by the President Maithripala Sirisena, Commander of the Navy Vice Admiral Ravindra Wijegunaratne alongside the tri-force Commanders and senior officers.
 On July 29, 2017, Vice Admiral Wijegunarathna declared open the new Marine Headquarters, SLNS Vidura in Sampoor, Trincomalee.

 Role

 Marines are responsible for carrying out amphibious operations and play a greater offensive role compared to the Naval Patrolmen that play a more defensive role protecting naval bases.
-While the more elite Special Boat Squadron (SBS) specializes in clandestine infiltration into enemy territory the marines launch aggressive sea borne assaults often with the intelligence collected by the SBS that land before them.
-In addition they are also trained for jungle warfare and urban warfare when pushing further inland as well as visit, board, search, and seizure operations.
+While the more elite Special Boat Squadron (SBS) specializes in clandestine infiltration into enemy territory, the marines launch aggressive seaborne assaults often with the intelligence collected by the SBS that land before them.
+They are also trained for jungle warfare and urban warfare when pushing further inland as well as visit, board, search, and seizure operations.